pacifiquem/Libra/README.md

 ## Libra
-Library management system  -
+Library management system
-Class Assignment
 ___
 ### Stack
-To be built with
+Used to build it
 - Java
 - Herbinate
 - Maven